Grizzelbee/ioBroker.dysonairpurifier/readme.md

 * (grizzelbee) Fix: [#13](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/13) - Displaying Filter life value in hours again
 * (grizzelbee) Fix: [#13](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/13) - Creating additional Filter life value in percent
 * (grizzelbee) New: [#23](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/23) - Introduced new data field AirQuality which represents the worst value of all present indexes.
-* (grizzelbee) Fix: removed materilizeTab from ioPackage
+* (grizzelbee) Fix: removed materializeTab from ioPackage
 * (grizzelbee) Fix: calling setState now as callback in createOrExtendObject
 * (grizzelbee) New: BREAKING CHANGE! - switched over to the adapter-prototype build-in password encryption.
 Therefore you'll need to enter your password again in config.
 * (grizzelbee) New: At least js-controller 3.0.0 is required